cloudmesh-community/sp19-222-101/project-report/report.md

 To better illustrate how SVM works, one can imagine all points of a data set plotted based on their attributes.
 The data points that belong to a certain classification will generally be plotted together in regions because they normally have similar attributes.
-A hyper-plane is an imaginary divider between these classification regions that is mathematically calculated based on distance.
+A hyperplane is an imaginary divider between these classification regions that is mathematically calculated based on distance.
 The following figure @fig:svm_2D_example shows a visualization of a two-dimensional hyperplane: